Phone: 01825 769000 | Email: info@springharvest.org

 Springs are a professional dance company, working in theatre, church, school and community settings for more than 40 years.
 Bringing their latest show - Jump In! - featuring Springs dancers Hannah, Ella and George with vocal sound artist Randolph Matthews, this interactive performance will particularly appeal to our younger guests aged 3-6 years.

-Amy Summerfield is CEO of Kyria, a leadership network to champion empower and release women into their spheres of influence, and Head of Development at Skylark International, a network of churches, charities and organisations.
+Amy Summerfield is CEO of Kyria, a leadership network to champion, empower and release women and head of development at Skylark International.
 From 2015-2020 Amy was senior pastor of Connect Church, Paisley, Scotland.
+Recently married, Amy moved to live in Hitchin with her husband Matt who leads Zeo Church, for which Amy is on the leadership team.
 Amy is also the co-founder of Pulse Children’s and Youth Ministries.
 She is a regular conference speaker for women's and leadership conferences.
-Recently married, Amy moved to live in Hitchin with her husband Matt who leads Zeo Church, for which Amy is on the leadership team.
-She enjoys cooking, baking, dog walking and tea drinking!
-When not travelling for ministry, she loves spending time in Derbyshire where she grew up.

 Sheridan is an author, speaker, and founder of FriendshipLab.org.
 His books include Resurrection Year, The Making of Us, and the new devotional Praying Through Infertility, and he is a regular presenter of Pause for Thought on BBC Radio 2.
 Sheridan’s latest venture, Friendship Lab, empowers adults with the wisdom and skills to make their friendships thrive.